timber/docs/content/v2/reference/timber-urlhelper.md

 ### is\_external()

-Determines if URL is an external URL.

-True if `$url` is an external url or subdomain (http://cdn.example.org = true).
-False if relative or local true if it's a subdomain
+Checks whether a URL or domain is external.

+True if the `$url` host name does not match the server’s host name.
+Otherwise, false.

 `is_external( string $url )`